andrew-dsi/andrew-dsi.github.io/_posts/2021-06-26-linear-regression.md

 <br>
 # Linear Regression

-We will utlising scikit-learn within Python to model our data using Linear Regression.
+We utlise the scikit-learn library within Python to model our data using Linear Regression.
 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing